BrockDSL/DSI2021_Annotation_Stream/README.md

 ## DSI 2022

-Welcome to DSI 2022, in this stream we'll be looking at how to use Hypothes.is to do web annotation.
-The workshop is broken down into for pieces.
+Welcome to DSI 2022, in this workshop we'll be looking at how to use Hypothes.is to do web annotation.
+The workshop is broken down into four pieces.

 1. What is Hypothes.is ([link](01_what.md))
 2. How to setup Hypothes.is ([link](02_setup.md))